All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 In the SURPASS trials, hsCRP reductions of 35% to 42% were observed at the highest dose, exceeding the reductions seen with semaglutide alone.
 Additional inflammatory markers (IL-6, fibrinogen, leptin) also showed significant improvements .

 The relevance to endometriosis is direct.
 IL-6 is one of the primary cytokines produced by endometriotic lesions and is a validated biomarker for disease activity.
-Leptin, an adipokine that promotes inflammation and angiogenesis, is elevated in both obesity and endometriosis.
+Leptin, an adipokine that promotes inflammation and angiogenesis, is improved in both obesity and endometriosis.
 Reducing both simultaneously could address the inflammatory cross-talk between excess adipose tissue and endometriotic lesions.

 GIP Receptor Activation and Fat Biology